PredictiveScienceLab/advanced-scientific-machine-learning/_sources/up/surrogates/01_basics_of_surrogate_models.md

 4. **Train the surrogate model**: Use the training data to train the surrogate model.
 This involves fitting the parameters of the surrogate model to the training data.

 5. **Validate the surrogate model**: Use the test data to evaluate the accuracy of the surrogate model.
 This involves comparing the predictions of the surrogate model to the true values of the expensive model at the test points.
 Typically, we just use the mean squared error.
-If the accuracy is not satisfactory, collect more training data and and go to step 4.
+If the accuracy is not satisfactory, collect more training data and go to step 4.
 Otherwise go to step 6.

 6. **Test the surrogate model**: Generate yet another set of samples and evaluate the surrogate model at these points.
 This is to ensure that the surrogate model is robust and generalizes well to new data.
 Here we typically go beyond the mean squared error and look at other diagnostics.
 If we are not satisfied here, we may have to go back and change the surrogate model (step 3).
 If we are satisfied, we can go to step 7.